MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/export-entities-to-your-own-database.md

 - Define one or more SQL databases that you can export entity data from Finance and Operations into.
 - Export either all the records (*full push*) or only the records that have changed (*incremental push*).
-- Use the rich scheduling capabilities of the Finance and Operations batch framework to enable recurring exports.
+- Use the rich scheduling capabilities of the Finance and Operations batch framework to enable periodic exports.
 - Access the entity database by using Transact-SQL (T-SQL), and even extend the database by adding more tables.

 ## Entity store or BYOD?